TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

     table.hline(),
   ),
   caption: [
-    Image-text retrieval results of finetuning S-SMKE on MSCOCO and Flickr30K.
+    Results on image-text retrieval when finetuning S-SMKE on MSCOCO and Flickr30K.
 We compare to FLAVA @flava and CLIP @clip.
     *$dagger$* indicates the finetuned variant of our model.
   ],
 )<image_text_retrieval_finetune>